JulianBirch/cljs-ajax/docs/formats.md

 ### Ring parameters

 `ring-response-format` takes one parameter: `format`.
-This can be any valid request format map as described above.
-The `:read` function will be used to populate the `:body` key of the response and the `:content-type` key will be used instead of the default `*/*`.
+This can be any valid response format map as described above.
+If a format is not specified then `raw-response-format` will be used.
+(This is also what happens if you use the `:ring` keyword.)

 ### Detect parameters